rodumani/CS374/dp4/dp4.md

 1. (TA) + Your prototype is very similar to Google email UI, which is easy to use when they experienced. - However, since your project is focused on attaching file problems in an email system, I wish that the attaching symbol is too small when we sending the email.
 Also, I think your team should consider that how to show multiple files in a single email.
 Also, the list form for showing attached files may not useful in case of many attached files.

 2. (Students)
+    1. Compliments
+        - I really like this kind of design.

+    2. Observations
+        - Besides the prototype, I think it would be important to appeal difference of your service from Gmail.
+            Until now, we kept thinking about attachments and it brings lack of connection between mail and attachments.
+We are going to fill this gap by provide auto tagging or tag suggestions on mail editor.
+        - Are all the files I got from mail automatically added to the list?
+What if there're some files that I don't want to save?
+            Basically, yes.
+We didn't think about remove it from list yet, but we think it's important.
+We'll consider it on Mid-Fi prototyping.
+        - I think it would be arduous if the receiver has to tag all of the emails :( Of course not.
+We are going to provide auto-tagging based on the rules on Mid-Fi prototyping.

+    3. Prototype usability problems
+        - Nice but hard to notice which button is activated or not.
+        - Once you go, you can't go back.
+        - Clicking new mail will create a new mail, but then how to close it..
+        - It's hard to know what is clickable, I have to click everywhere.
+        - Sometimes your prototype stuck somewhere..
+        - Many buttons are clickable in some page, but not available when something is changed on that page.I know that it is a constrained when prototyping with ppt, but u shouldn't have used it.

+        As we mentioned at Prototyping tool section, most other prototyping tools show a blue bounding box on the screen when a user clicks non-supported component.
+However, we thought it can make testers to try to find out blue box only, without thinking about the task.
+        We also removed some clickable buttons or features after entering some steps to prevent going in to wrong states, but a student gave us a feedback about it.
+We might had to keep it.

+    4. Trivia
+        - That idea of prototype using ppt is so mind blowing.
+        - I like the frog.
+        - frog is sad
+        - Sad frog ㅠㅠㅠㅠ